 1) Is there something I avoid speaking to my partner about because it feels too painful, annoying, or confrontational?

 2) Is there anything I suspect that my partner is avoiding bringing up for one of those same reasons?

-Even if conflict doesn’t reach this dramatic, costly finale, living with conflict is an unhappy, unhealthy situation.
+Even if a conflict doesn’t reach this dramatic, costly finale, living with conflict is an unhappy, unhealthy situation.
 Not only does it cause you misery, but it is contagious.
-Employees, clients and family members feel the tension.
+Employees, clients, and family members feel the tension.
 They may take sides without knowing the details.

 Even if you never break up and go out of business, there is no way it can function well in these circumstances.

 When you take an honest look at the answers to those questions, consider if the help from a business partnership coach would help you.